elizetavares/elizetavares.github.io/_pages/publications.md

 with D. Fallow, 'John Shakespeare’s Muckhill: Ecologies, Economies, and Biographies of Communal Waste in Stratford-upon-Avon, c.
 1550–1600', *Shakespeare Quarterly*

-'Alive in the (Early) Modern Repertory', *Early Modern Liveness*, eds.
-D. Rosvally and D. Sherman (Bloomsbury, Jan 2023)
+'Alive in the (Early) Modern Repertory', [*Early Modern Liveness: Mediating Presence in Text, Stage and Screen*](https://www.bloomsbury.com/uk/early-modern-liveness-9781350318472/), eds.
+D. Rosvally and D. Sherman (Bloomsbury, 2023-01)

 'Playing Companies and Repertories', [*The Arden Handbook to Shakespeare and Early Modern Drama*](https://www.bloomsbury.com/uk/arden-handbook-of-shakespeare-and-early-modern-drama-9781350161856/), eds.
-M. M. Dowd and T. Rutter (Bloomsbury, Jan 2023)
+M. M. Dowd and T. Rutter (Bloomsbury, 2023-01)

 '"On pleasures past, and dangers to ensue": Site-Specific Violence and the Post-Renovation Rose Repertory', Special Issue: Props in Repertory, *Shakespeare*